List of Bad Girls characters: Di Barker

-Di Barker is a prison officer who lives at home with her elderly mother and is caring towards the prisoners, although has a strained relationship with her mother, which sometimes turns abusive.
+Diane "Di" Barker is a prison officer who lives at home with her elderly mother and is caring towards the prisoners, although has a strained relationship with her mother, which sometimes turns abusive.
 She tries to seduce various male officers without much success: Dominic, Josh Mitchell, Neil Grayling, Mark Waddle, Barry Pearce, and Jim.
 While Di is more sympathetic and moral than Fenner, she has a dark side to her personality, especially when it comes to the men she wants.
 When Fenner is murdered in Series 7, Di is the prime suspect after their divorce.
+She is later charged with Jim's murder and is, presumably, sent to prison.